doug-moen/openscad2/future/Geome.md

 # The GEOME geometry library

-## Fundamental Shapes
+## Standard Shapes
-The fundamental shapes are customizeable objects.
+The standard shapes are customizeable objects.
 You can literally write `cube;` as your first GEOME program, and you'll get a standard size cube.
 The first 8 shapes are also the primitive shapes from